JKWA/funx/usage-rules/ord.md

 - `asc <projection>` - Sort ascending
 - `desc <projection>` - Sort descending
-- `or_else: value` - Fallback for nil (atoms and Prisms only)
+- `or_else: value` - Replaces `Nothing` with fallback value (atoms and Prisms only)

 **Key Patterns:**

-- Use atoms for optional fields (Nothing < Just)
+- Use atoms for optional fields (`Nothing < Just` with `Maybe.lift_ord`)
-- Use Lens for required fields (fail-fast on nil)
+- Use Lens for required fields (raises `KeyError` on missing keys)
+- Use Prism explicitly for sum types (variants) with partial access
-- Use Prism with or_else for optional fields with defaults
+- Use Prism with or_else for optional fields with specific defaults
-- Use behaviours for complex, reusable projections
+- Use behaviours for complex, reusable projection logic
-- Use bare struct modules for type-based partitioning
+- Use bare struct modules for type-based partitioning (heterogeneous lists)
-- Automatic identity tiebreaker ensures deterministic ordering
+- Automatic identity tiebreaker ensures deterministic total ordering

 **Remember:** The Ord DSL compiles to Utils function calls at compile time - use whichever syntax is clearer for your use case.